koudounasalkis/Time-of-Flight-Cameras-in-Space/README.md

 `global_registration.py` approach uses FTFH features extraction as described [here](https://www.cvl.iis.u-tokyo.ac.jp/class2016/2016w/papers/6.3DdataProcessing/Rusu_FPFH_ICRA2009.pdf), followed by the classical RANSAC method presented in [this paper](http://www.cs.ait.ac.th/~mdailey/cvreadings/Fischler-RANSAC.pdf).
 This model has been chosen to be the representative of Feature-Learning methods, due to its simplicity and yet its effectiveness.

 ### FMR
-`fmr` package contains the code for the implementation of the algorithm described [here](https://arxiv.org/pdf/2005.01014.pdf).
+`fmr` folder contains the code for the implementation of the algorithm described [here](https://arxiv.org/pdf/2005.01014.pdf).
 The strength of this method relies on its robustness to noise, outliers and density difference (in contrast with "geometric" methods as the ones previously introduced), its fastness and it high accuracy.
 Please find more information about the model in the relative paper.

 ***